wistia/wistia-open-docs/_posts/data-api.md

 If captions do not exist for this video, the response will be an empty array in the case of JSON or an empty document in the case of XML.

-If the specified video does not exist, this method will return an empty HTTP 404 Not Found.
+If this video does not exist, the response will be an empty HTTP 404 Not Found.

 ### Captions: Show